licolsan/swarm-hat/README.md

-# 🎩 Swarm Hat
+# 🎩 SwarmHat

-Swarm Hat is an platform for fastly setting up **Docker Swarm** orchestration cluster on local computer, using virtual machine
+SwarmHat is an platform for fastly setting up **Docker Swarm** orchestration cluster on local computer, using virtual machine

 ## Prerequisites